uwrit/leaf-docs/docs/documentation/deploy/app/index.md

 ## Export
 Properties relating to the export of data from Leaf to other applications.
 ### REDCap
-Properties relating to the export of data to a [REDCap](https://www.project-redcap.org/) instance.
+Properties relating to the export of data to a <a href="https://www.project-redcap.org/" target="_blank">REDCap</a> instance.
 REDCap export is completely optional.
 #### Enabled
 Boolean value indicated whether or not REDCap export should be enabled.
 This must be `true` or `false`.
 #### ApiURI